A multi-module management system designed by Vanguard Systems.

 IMS/21 can immediately be used to link documents to any of your applications- with absolutely no user programming.
 ‘Smart Panels’ (Panel/screen recognition), is the first stage of this linking process.
 A system administrator defines the specific characteristics which identify the screen.
 Next, they identify the fields unique to individual records (i.e., an invoice number, etc.) IMS/21 then recognizes the panel and identifies the key fields by which it index these documents, and a unique folio for them.
 The next stage is image indexing.
 Documents are scanned into IMS/21 and inserted into the correct folio, based on user-defined index fields.
 Finally, the systems document display facility allows anyone using that application to call up the document image by pressing a single key.

 Once the links have been established, any authorized person can use IMS/21, regardless whether they are outfitted with PC or dumb terminal.
 This flexibility delivers maximum benefit from a superior imaging solution without making a substantial investment in new hardware and training.
 While Image Clerk provides for image display and scanning, Librarian can display COLD reports in a 5250 emulation session or on a dumb terminal.
 If Image Clerk is installed Librarian will automatically launch the Image Viewer provided the user is at a display capable of displaying images (PC, 3489, IBM Network Station, WYSE Terminal running CITRIX or any PC running Windows 3.11, 95, 98 or NT Workstation.

 No reviews have been submitted.
 Do you use IMS/21?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!